 Whether your employer has offered to sponsor your Green Card application, or you have recently married a US citizen, the receipt of a Green Card is often extremely desirable.
 But what exactly does that mean for you at tax time?
-What happens to Green Card holders who are filing taxes abroad?
-Read on to find out more.
+Do Green Card holders living abroad have to file both US and foreign taxes?
+Read on to find out!

 How is Filing Taxes Abroad Different for Green Card Holders vs. US citizens?